Click on the images help you identify a northern white cedar.

 Leaf

-Scale like; green to yellowish green; length 1/8" to 1/4", arranged to make the small branches flat; pleasant, aromatic scent when crushed; pungent to the taste.
+Scalelike, green to yellowish green measuring 1/8 to 1/4 inch, arranged to make the small branches flat.
+Pleasant, aromatic scent when crushed and pungent to the taste.

 Fruit (seed)

-Small, oblong cone ripens in the fall of the first year; yellowish brown; size about 1/2" with six to 12 scales borne singly or in large clusters on ends of branches.
+Small, oblong cones that ripen in the fall of the first year.
+Yellowish brown measuring about 1/2 inch long, with six to 12 scales borne singly or in large clusters on ends of branches.

 Range

-Northern part of the state; usually grows in moist places where it is often found in dense pure stands; sometimes found on rather stony ground, singly or in small clumps as far south as Winona County; shade tolerant.
+Common in northern Minnesota, usually growing in moist areas where it is often found in dense pure stands.
+Sometimes found on stony ground, singly or in small clumps as far south as Winona County.
+Shade tolerant.

 Wood uses

-Light, soft, brittle, coarse-grained, durable, fragrant, and pale brown in color; especially important for making fence posts, building poles, rot-resistant lumber, and shingles.
+Light, soft, brittle, coarse-grained, durable, fragrant and pale brown in color.
+Especially valued for making fence posts, building poles, rot-resistant lumber and shingles.